sashman/prime_grid/README.md

 `rake prime_grid:console[N]` where `N` is the number of primes to be generated

+## Tests

+Run `rspec` or `rake spec`.

+## Conclusion

+I am happy with the test drive approach, both TDD and BDD, that I have applied as well as the modular structure of the gem.
+Specifically the loose coupling of the grid model and the prime number generation.
+The creation of the model's cell values is also easily extensible by implementing a single method taking code block with the value calculation.

+Given extra time multiple areas of the gem can be handled:
+* I could use cucumber/gherkin for actual acceptances tests.
+* Since this a ruby gem it should be easily imported into rails/sinatra frame work for a web view.
+* A more efficient prime generation algorithm can be investigated.

 ## Installation as a gem

 Add this line to your application's Gemfile: